 I used to think it was vital to capture special times on film.

-I lugged around a camera, camcorder (or both) at the kids’ recitals, ball games, or during vacations and holiday dinners.
-Then one day I realized I was so caught up in getting the perfect shot that I missed those precious moments altogether.
-And it’s never quite the same when you watch the video.
+When my kids were young I was intent on capturing photos and video at the kids’ recitals, ball games, or during vacations and holiday dinners.
+Then one day I realized I was so caught up in getting the perfect shots that I missed those precious moments altogether.
+And it’s never quite the same when you watch the replay.

-So I started resisting the urge to reach for those devices (or even bring them at all).
+So I started resisting the urge to reach for my camera.

 Instead, I made it a point to simply immerse myself in whatever was going on.
 And I believe the quality of my memories has improved significantly – even if I don’t have a lot of photos or videos to show for it.